Household Hazardous Waste Event information can be found here.

 Here's how the program works:

-2) Sign up for an event by calling the CCE Recycling Educator during open registration period, which opens four days after the previous event and closes four days before the scheduled event.
-Or register online through the Schenectady County website.
+1) Sign up for an event by registering online through the Schenectady County website.
 Registration is required.

-3) Make sure you understand what materials are accepted at the event.
+2) Make sure you familiarize yourself with which materials are accepted at the event.

 These materials are still considered hazardous waste and special disposal programs do exist for these items.
 Call the Recycling Educator to request more information about these items